Code of Conduct

 AOAA members or those attending taster sessions, workshops etc are required to extinguish cigarettes prior to entering.
 Do not re-light until you are off the premises.
 Thank you.

 When at events involving the AOAA please be respectful of where you are.
-If members are attending a period event promoting TE-MA and/or English Country Backswording do not spoil the atmosphere of the event by smoking in front of the public.
-Be discreet.
+If you are attending a period event promoting TE-MA and/or English Country Backswording, do not spoil the atmosphere of the event by smoking in front of the public.
+If you must smoke or vape, be discreet, and do it well away from the encampment.

 The AOBC is a martial arts club; we therefore promote healthy living and regular exercise.
 Smoking aids in neither of these areas.
 The AOAA understands that smoking is a personal choice, as is choosing not to smoke.
 If you do smoke, please be courteous around non-smoking AOAA members.